silky/silky.github.com/src/posts/scirate-maintainership.md

 I'd had a fascination with scientific papers for many years, well before actually attending university (as a mature-age student) and starting to learn more formally.
-I would storing them in a variety of ways, print them out and hang them up in my house; send them to myself on a mailing list that I created just for that purpose, or a public subreddit where I would post the papers I wanted to read, so I wouldn't forget
+I would store them in a variety of ways, print them out and hang them up in my house; send them to myself on a mailing list that I created just for that purpose, or a public subreddit where I would post the papers I wanted to read, so I wouldn't forget